Helping Physicians And Health Care Providers Comply With The Law

 - Certain personal service agreements

-Rivas Goldstein LLP is well positioned to handle both Stark law violations and criminal charges stemming from Anti-Kickback violations.
-Our health law attorneys are experienced in negotiating with federal regulators for reduced penalties, and we work aggressively to help clients avoid criminal prosecution whenever possible.
-Ideally, clients will seek our services prior to referring a patient, which allows us to determine whether a Stark law exception applies.
+Rivas Goldstein, LLP, is well positioned to handle both Stark Law violations and criminal charges stemming from Anti-Kickback violations.
+Our health care law attorneys are experienced in negotiating with federal regulators for reduced penalties, and we work aggressively to help clients avoid criminal prosecution whenever possible.
+Ideally, clients will seek our services prior to referring a patient, which allows us to determine whether a Stark Law exception applies.